safdar-azeem/vue-ssr-lite/README.md

 # Part 2: Make the small application useful

-## Data Fetching
+## Data Fetching Basics

-Once your application is running, use the built-in `useFetch()` composable for normal page data.
-It works in SSR, hydration, and client-side navigation while keeping the API close to normal Vue code.
+Once your application is running, `useFetch()` is the built-in way to load page data without leaving the Vue SSR flow.

 ```vue
 <script setup lang="ts">